-The results of the potential injury evaluations completed for this review suggest that relatively low (~10-20 feet) to moderately-high (~30-90 feet) levels of additional drawdown might be imposed in area wells due to pumping of some of the proposed APOA.
-It should be noted, however, that these estimates were completed using very conservative operational parameters for the Theis analytical drawdown method: pumping a single well at the full allocated rate for 24 hours a day, 7 days a week, 365 days a year.
+The results of the potential injury evaluation suggests that relatively moderate (~10-50 feet) levels of additional drawdown might be imposed in some area wells due to pumping of the "AN Well", and possibly at other proposed APOA locations.
+It should be noted, however, that these estimates were completed using very conservative operational parameters for the Theis analytical drawdown method: pumping a single well at the full allocated rate (and in this case a stacked rate) for 24 hours a day, 7 days a week, 365 days a year.
 Actual pump operation will likely not be this sustained, and/or could be rotated to different locations to distribute overall pumping stresses to the CRBG aquifer system.

-Furthermore, from the 2009 aquifer test of WASH 62373 ("Well-2") during which that well was pumped continuously for 47 hours at 465 gpm (~1 cfs), a total of 77 feet of drawdown was observed in adjacent WASH 7651 ("Well-1"), and only 2 feet in WASH 50693 (QVGC well) which is located about 3200 feet from WASH 62373.
+Furthermore, from the 2009 aquifer test of WASH 62373 ("Well 2") during which that well was pumped continuously for 47 hours at 465 gpm (~1 cfs), a total of 77 feet of drawdown was observed in adjacent WASH 7651 ("Well 1"), and only 2 feet in WASH 50693 (QVGC well) which is located about 3200 feet from WASH 62373.
 The results from the aquifer test generally confirm the conservative approach used for the Theis drawdown assessments, and that actual additional drawdown might be somewhat less than predicted, particularly for wells that penetrate the deeper of the two primary WBZ.

-a) Will this proposed change, at its maximum allowed rate of use, likely result in an increase in interference with another surface water source? ☐ Yes ☐ No Comments: With the planned cased and sealed depth of about 200-250 feet for the proposed APOA not yet drilled, and 300 feet for proposed APOA WASH 62373, water-bearing interflow zone(s) will likely be from many tens to perhaps hundreds of feet below any nearby stream reaches.
+6. a) Will this proposed change, at its maximum allowed rate of use, likely result in an increase in interference with another surface water source? ☐ Yes ☐ No Comments: With the planned cased and sealed depth of about 200-250 feet for the proposed APOA not yet drilled, and 300 feet for WASH 62373, water-bearing interflow zone(s) will likely be from many tens to perhaps hundreds of feet below any nearby stream reaches.
 Consequently, it is unlikely that the proposed change would result in an increase in interference with local surface water sources. b) If yes, at its maximum allowed rate of use, what is the expected change in degree of interference with any surface water sources resulting from the proposed change?
 Stream: Stream: Provide context for minimal/significant impact: N/A 7.
-For SW-GW transfers, will the proposed change in point of diversion affect the surface water source similarly (as per OAR 690-380-2130) to the authorized point of diversion specified in the water use subject to transfer? $\square$ Yes $\square$ No Comments: $\underline{N/A}$ 8.
+For SW-GW transfers, will the proposed change in point of diversion affect the surface water source similarly (as per OAR 690-380-2130) to the authorized point of diversion specified in the water use subject to transfer? $\square$ Yes $\boxtimes$ No Comments: $\underline{N/A}$ 8.
 What conditions or other changes in the application are necessary to address any potential issues identified above: To ensure that each proposed APOA obtains groundwater only from the currently-authorized aquifer source, the GW Section recommends conditioning the transfer so that all of the proposed APOA wells be limited to accessing only the two primary basalt WBZ present between approximate elevations -125 to -430 ft msl (which is based on the two general WBZ identified in WASH 62373 ("Well 2") and nearby WASH 50693 (QVGC well)).
 9. Any additional comments: None